ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 ![Replica Consensus 1](./img/L22%20Replica%20Consensus%201.png)

-If replica `R1` receives update `A` and replica `R2` receives update `B`, then an agreement must be reached consider the order in which these updates should be applied.
+If replica `R1` receives update `A` and replica `R2` receives update `B`, then an agreement must be reached concerning the order in which these updates should be delivered.

-So, even though the messages will arrive in some unpredictable order, a consensus protocol will be used to decide upon the order in which these messages are delivered.
-In this case, both replicas operate a system of delivery slots, and the consensus protocol determines that event `B` should occupy delivery slot `1` and event `A` should occupy delivery slot `2`.
+So, even though the messages will arrive in some unpredictable order, a consensus protocol will be used to decide upon the delivery order.
+In this case, both replicas operate a system of delivery slots and the consensus protocol determines that event `B` should occupy delivery slot `1` and event `A` should occupy delivery slot `2`.

 ***Q:***&nbsp;&nbsp; But how many messages need to be sent in order to arrive at this agreement?
 ***A:***&nbsp;&nbsp; Lots!